 The Fascinating Rise of BB Cream, and Why We're Forever Hooked

 BB creams were big news back in 2011 when we Brits first started looking to Korea for niche beauty products.
-They were incredibly popular way before sheet masks became the beauty product du jour, but despite BB creams now being a staple in drugstores and department stores across the land, people still google "What is BB cream?"
-So we thought we'd give you a rundown of the unexpected history (hint: They're not actually from Korea), what BB cream really means (it's complicated) and what they do (lots—they do a lot) just so we're all on the same beauty page.
+They were incredibly popular way before sheet masks became the beauty product du jour, but despite BB creams now being a staple in drugstores and department stores across the land, people still frequently google "What is BB cream?"
+So we thought we'd give you a rundown of the unexpected history (hint—they're not actually from Korea), what BB cream really means (it's complicated) and what they do (read: a lot), just so we're all on the same beauty page.

 Keep scrolling for our handy three-minute guide to what BB creams really are, plus shop our favourites below.

 The Little-Known History of BB Creams

 You probably don't know the name Christine Schrammek, MD, but you should: After all, this is the woman who gave us BB cream.
 Despite often being credited as a Korean beauty trend (that's how us Brit beauty editors first discovered the BB cream concept back in 2011), BB creams were actually first developed and used in Germany.
 And while we've all hopped on the bandwagon in the last few years, Dr. Schrammek’s original has existed since 1967.

 She originally developed it as a stopgap for her patients to use on their skin after harsher treatments like peels and microdermabrasion, which left the skin red and inflamed.
 Instead of applying heavy foundation, which might have made the skin even more sore and uncomfortable, Schrammek wanted to offer them something that would blur the imperfections and give a bit of coverage, but most importantly, be kind to the skin.
 And so BB cream was born.